-A Registered Retirement Savings Plan (RRSP) is one of the best ways to save for retirement.
+A Registered Retirement Savings Plan (RRSP) is one of the best ways of saving for retirement.
 It offers so many long- and short-term benefits.
-However, it’s important to understand exactly how much contribution room you have in any given year.
+It’s important, however, to understand exactly how much contribution room you have in any given year.
 Why?
 When you over-contribute, you pay a penalty.
-No one wants that.
+No one wants that!
 But the good news is that you can fix RRSP over-contributions.

 In this article, find out how to fix over-contributions, and get answers to some of the most commonly asked questions about RRSPs.
-For example: What exactly is an RRSP?
+For example: What exactly is an RRSP, and what is it used for?
 How do you know how much to invest, and where?
-Do you even really understand what an RRSP is and what it’s used for?
 And what happens if you over-contribute to an RRSP?

 What is an RRSP?

-An RRSP is a savings account designed to help Canadians save money for retirement.
-Contributions to RRSPs are protected from income tax.
-And they come in many different types of investments.
+An RRSP is a registered savings account designed to help Canadians save money for retirement.
+Contributions to RRSPs are protected from income tax, and you can hold a variety of investments within your account.
 In addition, any funds earned through these investments are protected from tax for as long as they remain invested.
-Therefore, this helps grow your portfolio in time to retire comfortably.
+As a result, your portfolio can grow in time to retire comfortably.

-However, to maximize this benefit — and avoid the personal hassle of having to fix over-contributions — it’s important not to over-contribute to an RRSP.
+To maximize this benefit, it’s important to not over-contribute to an RRSP in the first place.
 Otherwise, you have to either fix it or pay a penalty.

-The best advice is to invest in RRSPs as early and as soon as possible.
-And that’s because it ensures a comfortable retirement.
-But there are other, short-term benefits as well — as long as you don’t over-contribute, of course.
+The best advice is to invest in an RRSP as early and as soon as possible.
+It’s one of the best ways (and most common) of ensuring a comfortable retirement.
+RRSPs also offer additional, short-term benefits — as long as you don’t over-contribute, of course.

-You invest in RRSPs throughout the course of your working life.
-The government sets annual contribution limits, (and it’s important to pay attention to those limits so you don’t have to fix over-contributions).
-But the intention is to leave that money alone until retirement, when you’re making less, or no, money.
-This is also when you likely have fewer expenses.
+You invest in RRSPs throughout your working life.
+The government sets annual contribution limits, but the intention is to leave that money alone until retirement — when you have a drop in income (and also, likely, fewer expenses).

-And the money that goes into an RRSP is tax-deferred.
-So it lowers your taxes when you make more money.
+As mentioned above, money that goes into an RRSP is tax-deferred, meaning it’ll lower your taxes when you make more money.
 In addition, when you eventually withdraw from it in retirement, you are charged a lower tax rate because you’re making less.
-And that means you keep more of the money you earn in your own pocket and out of the government’s hands.

-The first step to ensuring you don’t over-contribute to an RRSP is to understand your maximum RRSP contribution limit.
+The first step to ensuring you don’t over-contribute to an RRSP is understanding your maximum RRSP contribution limit.
 The maximum amount you contribute in any given year changes based on current government regulations and your previous year’s earnings and contributions.
-You may also carry over the contribution room from previous years.
-But again, it’s important to know this number so you don’t have to fix over-contributions down the road.
+You may also carry over contribution room from previous years.
+But again, it’s important to know this number so you don’t have to fix RRSP over-contributions down the road.

-Avoid having to fix over-contributions to your RRSP by estimating your limit with the help of an RRSP calculator.
+Avoid having to fix RRSP over-contributions by estimating your limit with the help of an RRSP calculator.

-It’s important to understand your RRSP contribution limit to make sure you don’t over-contribute.
-And while there are ways to fix an over-contribution to an RRSP, it’s a better strategy to first try to figure out your personal contribution limit.
+While there are ways to fix an over-contribution to an RRSP, it’s a better strategy to first figure out your personal contribution limit.
 And there are a number of ways to do that.

-How to find your own personal RRSP contribution limit:
+How to find your personal RRSP contribution limit:

 - On line A of your previous year’s Notice of Assessment (NOA)